Connect with us

 The Nebraska Corn Board Kicks off New Fiscal Year with New Program Focuses

-LINCOLN, Neb. – The Nebraska Corn Board (NCB) began the new fiscal year on July 1 which brings new programs funded by the checkoff for the 2024-2025 year.
-With a strategic plan in place through 2027, the goals of the checkoff rely on the main objectives of the plan aligning with the four main pillars of NCB including promotion, education, market development and research.
-A sample of funded programs in the four areas are outlined below.
+LINCOLN, Neb. – The Nebraska Corn Board (NCB) began the new fiscal year on July 1 which brings new programs funded by the checkoff for the 2025-2026 year.
+Guided by the strategic plan, initiatives are organized around four key pillars: promotion, education, market development and research.
+The strategic plan ensures that checkoff investments align with core objectives, ultimately benefiting Nebraska corn farmers and the state's economy.

-Partnering with national cooperators including the National Corn Growers Association, U.S. Grains Council and U.S. Meat Export Federation will continue to support Nebraska corn farmers on national and international levels, ensuring demand and increasing the value of the corn grown in Nebraska.
+NCB continues to collaborate with national and international partners like the National Corn Growers Association, U.S. Grains Council and U.S. Meat Export Federation to drive demand and increase the value of Nebraska corn.

-Programs in the promotion and education pillars include promotion for youth development by partnering with the Ag in the Classroom Foundation, Nebraska FFA Foundation and Ag Sack Lunch Program.
-The Ag Sack Lunch Program is a supplemental program for fourth-grade students who come to Lincoln as a part of their Nebraska history curriculum.
-In partnership with other commodities, students receive an all-Nebraska lunch of a roast beef or chicken sandwich with cheese, corn Fritos and Rice Krispie treat, while learning in a 20-minute presentation about the direct connection to Nebraska agriculture.
-Promotion programs funded for the 2024-2025 year include the Big Ten Network promotion, a Nebraska-led Unleaded 88 ethanol promotion to educate viewers who watch the Big Ten Conference on television and streaming.
+Notable programs include a partnership with Ag in the Classroom, Nebraska FFA Foundation and Ag Sack Lunch Program.
+The Ag Sack Lunch Program brings Nebraska agriculture to life for fourth-grade students visiting Lincoln as part of their Nebraska history curriculum.
+During the interactive presentation, students enjoy a taste of Nebraska with a roast beef or chicken sandwich, corn Fritos and a Rice Krispie treat while learning about the direct connection to Nebraska agriculture.

 Market Development